 •Create and configure an inbox server.
 See Configuring the Ivanti Email Listener.

-Service Manager includes a data import connection that is used when setting up the inbox configuration.
+Neurons for ITSM includes a data import connection that is used when setting up the inbox configuration.
 Check that it is available and test the connections by using the following steps:

 1.From the Configuration Console, click Extend > Integration Tools > Data Import Connections to open the Data Import Connections workspace.